 Auto-pause

-Enable 'Auto-pause at 150 messages' to automatically stop WhatsApp sending when your limit is reached — preventing any overage charges.
+Enable 'Auto-pause at limit' to automatically stop WhatsApp sending when your allowance is reached — preventing any overage charges.

 Email notifications